RasmusMai/pink-bot/README.md

 # Pink
-A discord bot born from severe autism using Python 3.5, designed to run on Linux based operating systems.
+A discord bot born from severe autism using Python 3.5.
+Should run correctly on both Windows and Linux, I have yet to test it on a Mac.

 Uses the Discord API from https://github.com/Rapptz/discord.py

-In addition, it utilizes https://github.com/praw-dev/praw for Reddit.
+In addition, it utilizes https://github.com/praw-dev/praw for Reddit and https://github.com/jsvine/markovify for generating Markov chains. `pip3 install -r requirements.txt` could simply be used for installation of dependencies.

 The credentials.json used for authentication should look something like.
 ```